-His national profile has probably helped his firm, launched only in 2016, grow in assets under management (AUM) to more than $186.7 million.
+His national profile has probably helped his firm, launched only in 2016, grow to millions in assets under management (AUM).
 Clients also likely followed Heider, along with four other employees, from Rehmann and Dawson Wealth Management, which Heider had also co-founded.

 Cirrus Wealth Management Background